 Learn to write

 When you don’t have much experience, it can be hard to decide if a design looks good and if it works like you want without seeing it in action.
 Don’t be shy to test drive.
-You can create digital mock-ups or print it out on your home printer.
-It often helps to see your design a different way.
+You can create digital mock-ups or print them out on your home printer.
+It often helps to see your design in a different way.
 You will remark things that didn’t cross your mind before.